 Every adult should have a Health Care Directive.
 You should not want your family members to have to get into arguments, or lengthy and expensive court battles for that matter, in order to make such decisions for you.
 That would not be good for them, and it would not be good for you, either.

-These things we are discussing are BIG life decisions, and having an estate planning attorney properly prepare and execute your wishes prior to life changing events occurring goes a long way towards peace of mind.
+These things we are discussing are BIG life decisions and having estate planning attorneys properly prepare and execute your wishes prior to life-changing events occurring goes a long way toward peace of mind.

-An Estate Planning Attorney can Prepare a Transfer On Death Deed
+Our Experienced Estate Planning Attorneys Will Prepare Your Transfer on Death Deed

 A new estate planning tool was enacted into law in 2014: the Transfer On Death Deed.
 Essentially, if you own real estate, you can execute a Transfer On Death Deed while you’re still living, naming as the grantee whomever you want to be the owner of the property upon your death.
 Once you’ve recorded your Transfer On Death Deed, you still own the property while you are alive, and the grantee named in your Transfer On Death Deed automatically will become the owner of the property upon your death – so that the property will not need to be the subject of a probate case upon your death.